 Slater and Gordon Lawyers has a vast amount of experience in claiming compensation for individuals who have suffered as a result of personal injury and have been helping Cycling UK members since 2002.
-For legal advice or immediate representation for pothole related injuries call us on 0330 107 1789 or start your claim online.
+For legal advice or representation for pothole related injuries call us on 0330 107 1789 or start your claim online.

 Potholes are defects in the road caused by water in the underlying soil structure which weaken the surface.
 When traffic continues to drive over the weakened area, the area will collapse and a pothole is formed.
 This can also happen when there has been freezing temperatures and frost or snow thaws.